-The 1885 ice hockey match played between Oxford and Cambridge students is likely apocryphal, and although a Varsity bandy match was held in 1895 the first recorded Inter-Varsity Ice Hockey Match was held at the Prince’s Skating Club of London on 16 March 1900.
+Recognised by the International Ice Hockey Federation (IIHF), the 1885 ice hockey match played between Oxford and Cambridge students makes the Oxford-Cambridge ice hockey rivalry the oldest in the sport.
+Whilst little contemporary evidence is known for the 1885 match, a Varsity bandy match was held in 1895 and the first recorded Inter-Varsity Ice Hockey Match was held at the Prince’s Skating Club of London on 16 March 1900.
 This match was initiated by Cambridge’s J. J. Cawthra – a Canadian student – who is considered to be the (re)founder of the ice hockey Varsity Match.
 The match was played with bandy sticks and a lacrosse ball, and although the game ended in a 7-6 victory for Oxford, Cawthra was the standout player on the ice.

 After a repeat fixture in 1901 (6-5 to Cambridge), the Inter-Varsity Match and ice hockey began to fizzle out, and the 1902 match was played according to the rules of bandy which ended in an indecisive 2-2 tie.
 The Ice Hockey Varsity Match returned in 1909, this time, played in Wengen, Switzerland.
 The following year the Varsity Match moved to Mürren where the fixture would continue to be played until interrupted by World War I. The 1913 Varsity Match saw Cambridge annihilate Oxford (10-0).
 Due to the outbreak of war ice hockey did not resume at the University until 1920 with the formation of a new University team by Kenneth Taylor.